ryan2625/State-of-AI/README.md

 This is the part that turns the skill from an idea into an actual workflow.
 It shows that the knowledge base is not just handwritten notes.
 It is generated through a repeatable process: validate config, inspect the project, analyze patterns, write structured outputs, and validate the results.

 ### 2. Spec Generator Skill
 The spec generator skill takes a project story or ticket and turns it into a more complete technical specification using the knowledge base plus targeted exploration.
+This will be a detailed file that an AI agent can use to work off of.

 #### What it does
 At a high level, the skill: